softwaresecured/burp-selenium-scripter/README.md

 # 🤖 Burp Selenium Scripter
-Burp Selenium Scripter allows pentesters to script login sequences using a simple builder pattern that utilizes xpath to target elements.
-This can be combined with other extensions such as [Multi-TOTP Authenticator](https://github.com/portswigger/multi-totp-authenticator) and [Hotpatch](https://github.com/portswigger/hotpatch) to handle TOTP and tracking of non cookie based session tokens.
+Burp Selenium Scripter allows pentesters to script login sequences using a simple builder pattern that utilizes XPath to target elements.
+This can be combined with other extensions such as [Multi-TOTP Authenticator](https://github.com/portswigger/multi-totp-authenticator) and [Hotpatch](https://github.com/portswigger/hotpatch) to handle TOTP as well as tracking of non-cookie based session tokens.

 # Features
-- Simple script editor to edit your scripts
+1. Simple script editor to edit your scripts.
-- Timeout configuration
+2. Timeout configuration.
-- Full JavaScript environment with `seleniumDriver` helper object included for easy creation of flows
+3. Full JavaScript environment with `seleniumDriver` helper object included for easy creation of flows.
-- Handle email MFA with collaborator
+4. Handle email MFA with collaborator.

 # Setup
 - Install the extension
-- Install `chromedriver` for your OS and make sure it is on the `PATH`
+- Install `chromedriver` for your OS and make sure it is on the `PATH`.
+You can obtain chromedriver from the [Chrome release channel](https://googlechromelabs.github.io/chrome-for-testing/#stable).
 - If everything is working properly the extension will show the chromedriver version in use

 # Example usage
-The site Altoro Mutual test site ( `https://demo.testfire.net` ) uses cookie based authentication only and the login process is fairly simple.
-Although session management for this site can be easily accomplished in Burp's session macro editor it can be used to illustrate the usage of the Burp Selenium Scripter.
+For our example we will use the [Altoro Mutual](https://demo.testfire.net) test site.
+This site uses cookie-based authentication and has a fairly simple login process.

+While this could be accomplished with the Burp Suite Session Handling Macros, this example illustrates the capabilities of the Burp Selenium Scripter.

 Below is a simple script that performs the following actions:
-- Initializes the selenium driver with the host and port of a proxy server ( Burp in most cases )
+1. Initializes the selenium driver with the host and port of a proxy server ( Burp in most cases ).
-- Navigates to the first URL in the login flow
+2. Navigates to the first URL in the login flow.
-- Enters the text `admin` in the username and password input fields
+3. Enters the text `admin` in the username and password input fields.
-- Clicks the submit button
+4. Clicks the submit button.
-- Clicks a link available only on a logged in page
+5. Clicks a link available only on a logged in page.
-- Updates the burp cookie jar
+6. Updates the burp cookie jar.
-- Prints some text to the log
+7. Prints some text to the log.

 ### Sample login script for https://demo.testfire.net
 ```javascript